MrWolfZ/shaval/README.md

 ### validation

-- refactor `Validator` to accept `T | ShavalResult<T>` as a parameter for composability
+- add `tupleValidator`
+- add most common validators
 - in `arrayValidator` if array element is object allow passing object validation config instead of validator
 - figure out how to deal with intersections
-- add `tupleValidator`
-- add most common validators
 - omit certain error messages for production builds
 - write e2e tests
 - add comments for all public exports